Banaras1/CashAdvanceNUIAutomates/README.md

-# CashAdvanceNUIAutomates
+# Automates
-This is project is for NUI selenium automation
+This is project is for selenium automation